centreon/centreon-documentation/versioned_docs/version-22.10/releases/centreon-commercial-extensions.md

 #### New Features

-- [UI] You can now change the label of the metric link modal.
+- [UI] Make metric link modal labels more explicit by replacing "metric 1" and "metric 2" by "metric in" and "metric out".
 - [UX] You can now duplicate maps.

 ### 22.10.5